 How to Make an Accurate Interest Tax Deduction Claim

 Claiming the correct amount of interest you’ve paid (or will pay) on your tax return is a basic element of tax deduction claims.
-Compare your most recent statements from your lender with your end of year tax statement to check how much interest you paid for the year.
+Compare your most recent statements from your lender with your year-end tax statement to check how much interest you paid for the year.

 If you’d like to confirm what you see on your statements with your own calculations, there are plenty of online tools you can leverage to calculate your yearly interest burden.

-Here is an example: Your lender charges you 9 percent interest on a $75,000 business loan with a 4-year term.
-The loan origination date is January 1.
-Throughout the loan, you will be able to itemize the following interest loan deductions:
+Here is an example: Your lender charges you 9% interest on a $75,000 business loan with a 4-year term.
+The loan origination date is Jan.
+1. Throughout the loan, you will be able to itemize the following interest loan deductions:

 Year 1: $6,088.17